ismahaniy/defect_detection_label_studio/README.md

 ---

-I am not suggest to proceed fine-tuning because it will take long time without GPU.
+I am not suggest to proceed fine-tuning because it will take long time without GPU also the trainning data not include in the repository.